-MEETING OF THE PUBLIC TRUST BOARD - Thursday 2 nd July 2020 Walsall Together Partner AGENDA ITEM: 21 ENC: 20 Report Author and Job Title: Trish Mills Trust Secretary Responsible Director: Anne Baines - Non Executive Director.
-Action Required Approve □ Discuss ⊠ Inform ⊠ Assu ire 🗆 Recommendation new ways of working ar That impact was particular provided by the enhance the dedication of staff in Support shown by partrabeen outstanding.
-The integrated front docadmissions avoidance; Care home audit which advanced care plans, or home residents were in Partnership digital strate on 17th June 2020 ation of the Board the KPIs in scope and the impact of Collarly driven home ed quality in care a trying circumstanters, particularly the property of the collar of the are: is commendable despite OVID-19 on care homes. by the staff story team, who highlighted ices. in evolunteer section has all and its focus on immunity offer that processes for is and DNACPRs on care ted.
-It with the approval of alliative care coordination artners confirming our burntability to uarding in Walsall over it developed, with risk forward.
-Risk in the BAF or Trust Risk Register This report aligns to the BACOVID-19 (S07) • Resource implications There are no new resource implications asso ciated with this report.
+MEETING OF THE PUBLIC TRUST BOARD - Thursday 2 nd July 2020 Walsall Together Partners ship Board Highlight Report AGENDA ITEM: 21 ENC: 20 Report Author and Job Title: Trish Mills Trust Secretary Responsible Director: Anne Baines - Non Executive Director.
+Action Required Approve □ Discuss ⊠ Inform  Assu ure 🗆 Executive Summary Approve □ Discuss ⊠ Inform ⊠ Assure □ The report provides the key messages from the Walsall Together Partnership Board meeting on 17th June 2020.
+The key points for the attention of the Board are: Progress on delivery of the KPIs in scope is commendable despite new ways of working and the impact of COVID-19 on care homes.
+That impact was particularly driven home by the staff story provided by the enhanced quality in care team, who highlighted the dedication of staff in trying circumstances.
+Support shown by partners, particularly the volunteer section has been outstanding.
+The integrated front door at Manor Hospital and its focus on admissions avoidance; discharge; and community offer Care home audit which provides assurance that processes for advanced care plans, ceiling of care plans and DNACPRs on care home residents were in place and respected.
+Partnership digital strategy moving forward with the approval of PIDs for shared care record; electronic palliative care coordination system; and population health projects.
+Family Safeguarding Pledge agreed by partners confirming our commitment to the responsibility and accountability to collaboratively drive forward family safeguarding in Walsall over the next four years.
+An approach to risk management is being developed, with risk Recommendation being a regular feature at meetings going forward.
+Members of the Board are asked to note the report.
+Risk in the BAF or Trust Risk Register This report aligns to the BAF risks for Care at Home (S02) and COVID-19 (S07) Resource implications There are no new resource implications asso ociated with this report.

-Legal, Equality and Diversity implications There are no legal or equality & diversity implications associated with this paper Strategic Objectives Safe, high quality care □ Care at home ⊠ Partners □ Value colleagues □ Resources
+Legal, Equality and Diversity implications There are no legal or equality & diversity implications associated with this paper Strategic Objectives Safe, high quality care \Box Care at home \boxtimes Partners Value colleagues Resources 🗆